indrakumarcse/cuboid-coloring/README.md

-Cube Coloring Visualization
+3D Interactive Cube Coloring 🎨
-This project is an interactive 3D visualization built using Three.js.
-It showcases a cuboid composed of 1000 cubes (10×10×10), with dynamic color-changing behavior upon hover.
+This project is an interactive 3D Cube Coloring visualization built using Three.js.
+It features a cuboid of 1000 cubes arranged in a 10×10×10 grid.
+The cubes respond dynamically to mouse interactions, changing to random colors when hovered over.

-Features 🚀
+Project Features 🚀

+Interactive Cuboid:
-Interactive Cuboid: A 3D grid of cubes with hover-based color changes.
+A grid of 1000 cubes with hover-based color changes.
+Cubes start with a pure white emissive glow and dynamically change to random colors.

+Lighting and Environment:
-Dynamic Lighting: Scene includes ambient lighting for a visually appealing effect.
+Ambient hemisphere lighting for a visually appealing 3D environment.
-Customizable Controls: Users can orbit around the scene using mouse interactions.
-Optimized Performance: Uses instanced geometry for handling thousands of objects efficiently.
+A sky-blue background enhances the aesthetics.

+Real-Time Interaction:
+Uses Raycaster to detect mouse movements and interact with specific cubes.

+Camera Controls:
+Integrated OrbitControls for smooth camera rotation and interaction.

+Performance Optimization:
+Leverages InstancedMesh for efficient rendering of multiple objects.

+Stats Monitoring:
-Real-Time Stats: Displays frame rate and performance statistics using the Stats library.
+Real-time performance stats using the Stats.js library.

+User Interface:
+Includes a graphical user interface (GUI) for customization.

 Demo 🌐
-A live demo can be hosted using tools like Vercel or GitHub Pages.
+This project can be hosted online using platforms like Vercel or GitHub Pages.

+Getting Started 🛠️
+Prerequisites
+A modern browser with WebGL support.
+A local or online server to serve the files (optional for advanced features).
-Installation and Usage 🛠️
+Installation
 Clone the repository:
 git clone https://github.com/indrakumarcse/Cube-Coloring.git

-Open the project folder:

-cd Cube-Coloring
+Navigate to the project directory: cd Cube-Coloring

-Open the index.html file in your browser or use a local development server to run the project.
+Open the project in your browser:

-Dependencies 📦
-The project uses the following libraries:
+Simply open the index.html file.

+Alternatively, use a local server (e.g., VS Code Live Server extension) for a better experience.

+Usage
+Hover over the cubes to see their colors change dynamically.

+Use the mouse to orbit, pan, and zoom around the scene.

+View performance stats and control parameters using the GUI.

+Code Overview 📋

+Core Libraries:
-Three.js: A JavaScript library for creating 3D graphics.
+Three.js: 3D rendering and visualization.

-OrbitControls: Enables orbiting, panning, and zooming for the camera.
+OrbitControls: For camera interaction.

-Stats.js: Provides real-time performance monitoring.
+Stats.js: Real-time performance monitoring.

-Lil-GUI: A lightweight library for creating user interfaces.
-Key Code Features 📋
-Instanced Geometry: Optimizes the rendering of 1000 cubes.
+Lil-GUI: Lightweight GUI for parameter tweaking.

+Raycasting:
-Raycasting: Detects and handles mouse hover events.
+Detects mouse hover over cubes and triggers color changes.

-Color Interaction: Changes cube colors dynamically to random values on hover.
+InstancedMesh:
+Efficiently renders 1000 cubes with optimized memory and performance.

+Animation Loop:
-Responsive Design: Adjusts to the screen size for seamless user experience.
+Continuously updates the scene for a smooth interactive experience.

 How It Works 🖥️

+Initialization:
+A PerspectiveCamera is set up to view the 3D scene.
+Lighting and a blue background are added for an enhanced visual effect.

+Cuboid Creation:
-The scene consists of a grid of cubes created using THREE.InstancedMesh.
+1000 cubes are created using THREE.InstancedMesh for optimal performance.

+Mouse Interaction:
-Mouse movements are tracked, and a Raycaster detects which cube is being hovered over.
+Mouse movements are captured, and the Raycaster identifies which cube is being hovered over.
-On hover, the cube's color changes to a random value, and the changes are dynamically updated in the scene.
+Hovered cubes change their color to a random value while ensuring no duplicate changes.

+Animation:
+The animate function updates the scene continuously, ensuring smooth interactions.